Dr Pooja Sawrikar

 -

-After enduring 65 rejections of 13 of my research manuscripts in the 2 years just before I left the sector (and which finally broke me to do so), I knew my voice was being silenced in the traditional peer review system because the gatekeepers had too much power to question my knowledge and credibility.
+After enduring 65 rejections of 13 manuscripts in the last 2 years before I left the sector (and which finally broke me to do so), I knew my voice was being silenced in the traditional peer review system because the gatekeepers had too much power to question my knowledge and credibility.
 When they did let me in, it cost me thousands of dollars in open access fees which as a part-time working mother I did not have.
-Alongside the nearly $118K wage theft, it was clear academia was not built for its academics - it was built for business, and money and reputation ruled decisions.
-I built Scholar Freedom so that researchers whose voices are silenced and erased in the traditional system had somewhere to go, their labour, knowledge, and findings could get visibility, and all academics had an opportunity to shift the profits currently going to the publishing fat cats (at $20+ billion p.a.) back into their pocket since they did the work and have earned and deserve it.
-You can join for free today!
+Alongside the nearly $118K in wage theft, it was clear that academia was not centrally built for its academics - it was built for business, and money and reputation ruled its decisions.
+I built Scholar Freedom so that researchers whose voices like mine are silenced and erased in the traditional system had somewhere to go - their labour, knowledge, and findings could get visibility, and they finally had the opportunity to shift the money currently going to the publishing fat cats (at $25+ billion revenue p.a.) back into their pocket since they did the work and have earned and deserve it.
+If you’re interested, it’s free to join!

 -